 - OS Build Plan Select the OS Build Plan you want to install.
 For more information on OS Build Plans, see the SA User Guide: Provisioning.
 To run an OS Build Plan, you must have adequate action permissions and adequate resource permissions on the OS Build Plan.
-For information on permissions, see the SA Administration Guide. - SA no longer integrates Create VM with OS sequences.
-Contact your OS Provisioning administrator to create a custom OS Build Plan for your needs. - Provisioning Method Select the provisioning method to use: - Network boot (PXE) Network-based installation. - CD/DVD boot Uncheck Network Boot (PXE) to install the OS from virtual media on an attached CD/DVD drive. - Operating System Use the OS selector to choose the OS that the OS Build Plan will install. - Provisioning Network Select the NIC to be used for provisioning. - Final Network Configuration Select DHCP to configure your network using your HPSA DHCP-enabled environment, or choose Static to configure your network settings manually.
-For more information about an HPSA DHCP-enabled environment, see the User Guide: OS Provisioning. - You can specify a Static IP as the final network configuration for PXE boot, although DHCP must be enabled for you to PXE boot. - For static IP, you are required to enter the IP address, subnet mask, default gateway, and DNS server. - Custom Attributes Optionally specify custom attributes.
-For more information on custom attributes, see the SA User Guide: Server Automation. - 12 Preview: Verify all your VM settings.
-Use the Back button or select any step to make changes, then select Next. - 13 Scheduling: Select when you want the job to run, then select Next. - 14 Notifications: Optionally enter a notifier, then select Next. - Job Status: Select the Start Job or Schedule Job button.
-This runs the job or schedules it to be run in the future and displays the Job ID number in the window banner.
-You can use the Job ID number to look up the job under the Jobs and Sessions tab.
+For information on permissions, see the SA Administration Guide.
+SA no longer integrates Create VM with OS sequences.
+Contact your OS Provisioning administrator to create a custom OS Build Plan for your needs. - Provisioning Method Select the provisioning method to use: - Network boot (PXE) Network-based installation. - CD/DVD boot Uncheck Network Boot (PXE) to install the OS from virtual media on an attached CD/DVD drive. - Operating System Use the OS selector to choose the OS that the OS Build Plan will install. - Provisioning Network Select the NIC to be used for provisioning. - Final Network Configuration From the drop-down list, select the IP version to be used to configure the VM.
+Depending on the OS you select, you can use IPv4 only; IPv4 and IPv4/IPv6 dual-stack; or IPv4, IPv6, and IPv4/IPv6 dual-stack.

+- For IPv4, you can select DHCP to configure your network using your HPSA DHCPenabled environment, or choose Static to configure your network settings manually.
+For more information about an HPSA DHCP-enabled environment, see the SA User Guide: Provisioning. - You can specify a Static IP as the final network configuration for PXE boot, although DHCP must be enabled for you to PXE boot. - For static IP, you are required to enter the IP address, subnet mask, default gateway, and DNS server.